 Genetic testing typically involves looking at a person’s genes or chromosomes to help prevent, diagnose or treat a disease.
 It also can be used to determine whether a person is a carrier of a genetic disease and if there is a risk of passing it on to his or her children.
-Most often, the testing begins with DNA collected from a blood sample, but many labs also can get DNA from a person’s saliva.• How much does it cost, and does insurance cover it?
+Most often, the testing begins with DNA collected from a blood sample, but many labs also can get DNA from a person’s saliva.

 The cost varies widely, from $99 at-home kits (such as the controversial 23andMe) to thousands of dollars for tests conducted at hospitals and clinics.
 Pricing also varies depending on what you are testing for, such as a newborn screening or colon cancer.

 Insurance coverage also is dictated by the kind of testing and the individual’s plan.
 Typically, insurance companies will cover tests that are ordered by doctors and usually involve diagnosing a disease.
 Patients who have a significant family history with a particular disease tend to receive coverage.

 Direct-to-consumer genetic test kits are not covered.
 Hundreds of thousands of people have used 23andMe, which analyzes a segment of a person’s DNA sequence for genetic alterations linked to cystic fibrosis, sickle cell anemia and even breast and ovarian cancer.
 But critics – including the U.S. Food and Drug Administration – say the test is limited in its ability to diagnose health risks accurately and could lead users to undergo unnecessary medical procedures.
 FDA officials recently ordered 23andMe to halt marketing its DNA test kits.• What can a test reveal?